MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_create_vm.md

   Generation 2 virtual machines were introduced with Windows Server 2012 R2 and provide a simplified virtual hardware model and some additional functionality.
 You can only install a 64-bit operating system on a generation 2 virtual machine.
 For more information on Generation 2 virtual machines see the [Generation 2 Virtual Machine Overview](https://technet.microsoft.com/en-us/library/dn282285.aspx).

-  > If the new virtual machine is configured as generation 2, and will be running a Linux distribution, secure boot will need to be disabled.
+  > If the new virtual machine is configured as generation 2, and will be running a Linux distribution, secure boot will need to be disabled for the virtual machine.
 For more information on secure boot see [Secure Boot](https://technet.microsoft.com/en-us/library/dn486875.aspx).

 6. Select **2048** for the **Startup Memory** value and leave **Use Dynamic Memory**, selected.
 Click the **Next** button.